Does Antivirus Slow Down Your Computer?

 Which antivirus doesn’t slow down your computer?

 There are several antivirus solutions that shouldn’t slow down your computer.
-AVG, Bitdefender, and Malwarebytes all work quietly in the background so you don’t have to worry about slowdowns.
+Norton and Avast work quietly in the background so you don’t have to worry about slowdowns.

 McAfee will only slow down your computer during a full scan, so scheduling these for when you’re not using your computer negates this problem.